 With a little more work this, or something like this could be a very useful tool in recording crime scenes.

-Just think once a careful walk through had been done and a few key measurements made not only could your recreate the crime scene.
-You could then easily lay out the geometry of gun fights, mark evidence and leave interactive notes.
+Just think once a careful recording walk through is done you could not only your recreate the crime scene.
+You could then easily layout the geometry of gun fights, mark evidence and leave interactive notes.
 Even years later after a building might have been destroyed, you could walk through scene again and again combing over evidence that might have once been over looked.

 I hope someone is working on this…